Omar G. Encarnación Reflects on the Legacy of the First Latin American Pope

-Bard College will host“The Fate of the River,” a symposium centered on two major environmental threats facing the Hudson/Mahicantuck River.
-The symposium will take place on Friday, April 11 from 10 am to 4 pm in Olin Hall at Bard College.
-“The Fate of the River” will call attention to high levels of PCB contamination in the river and “bomb trains”—overloaded freight trains carrying Bakken shale oil and unidentified chemicals along the eroding west bank of the river.
+On Friday, April 11 from 10 am to 4 pm in Olin Hall, Bard College will host“The Fate of the River,” a symposium centered on two major environmental threats facing the Hudson/Mahicantuck River—high levels of PCB contamination in the river and “bomb trains,” overloaded freight trains carrying Bakken shale oil and unidentified chemicals along the eroding west bank of the river.
+Students, faculty, staff, and members of the Hudson Valley community are welcome to attend for all or part of the symposium.

 Bard College Hosts Symposium on PCB Contamination and “Bomb Trains” Threatening the Hudson/Mahicantuck River on April 11